MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-syntax.md

 - Convert the log to PCAPNG format to analyze it using [Wireshark](https://osgwiki.com/wiki/PacketMon%27s_WireShark_(Pcapng_Format)_Support)*
 - Open the ETL file with [Network Monitor](https://osgwiki.com/wiki/PacketMon%27s_Microsoft_Network_Monitor_(Netmon)_Support)*

-*Use the hyperlinks above to learn how to parse and analyze PacketMon's logs in Wireshark and Network Monitor.
+*Use the hyperlinks above to learn how to parse and analyze Packet Monitor's logs in Wireshark and Network Monitor.

 ### Pktmon format syntax